Ascension Borgess Allegan Hospital Launches Pink Allegan to Provide Free Mammograms Year Round for Uninsured and Underinsured

 The hospital is working very closely with other area agencies to make sure provisions are in place to assist in any necessary follow up care.

-Allegan General Hospital offers state-of-the-art digital mammography.
+Ascension Borgess Allegan Hospital offers state-of-the-art digital mammography.
 Digital mammography takes an electronic image of the breast and stores it directly in a computer.
 This process enables patients to experience shorter exam times.
 Digital mammograms are also better at detecting breast cancer in women with dense breasts, or who are pre- or peri-menopausal.

 Call AGH’s Radiology department at 269.686.4210 Monday through Friday between the hours of 8 a.m. and 5 p.m. to find out if you are eligible to participate in the Pink Allegan program.
 Other imaging services offered through AGH’s Radiology Department include MRI, CT scan, Ultrasound, Nuclear Medicine, Cardiac Stress Testing, Bone Density and X-Ray.